 Failure to integrate multiple functions.
-The basic architecture for traditional radiation therapy systems pre-dates many recent advances that enable integrated imaging, treatment planning, dose verification or quality assurance capabilities necessary for more advanced treatment protocols.
-Some conventional systems subsequently have been adapted to include certain elements of this functionality by incorporating modular add-on devices to legacy linac designs.
+The basic architecture for traditional radiation therapy systems pre-dates many recent advances and they therefore do not possess integrated imaging, treatment planning, dose verification or quality assurance capabilities necessary for more advanced treatment protocols.
+Some systems subsequently have been adapted to include certain elements of this functionality by incorporating modular add-on devices to legacy linac designs.
 These separate modular components can provide imaging, treatment planning, quality assurance procedures or post-treatment analysis functionality.
-However, this add-on architectural approach can have safety, accuracy, and workflow implications because of the manual methods used for checking proper system operation.
+However, this add-on architectural approach can have safety, accuracy, and workflow implications because the onus for checking proper operation often falls back to manual methods.